se-for-sci/se-for-sci.github.io/content/week1/intro.md

 We'll try to motivate what we do, but the best motivator is experience and exposure to the "simple" way to do things; then you will understand why the more advanced method was created.

+## Introductions

+I'd like to know who you are and what you are interested in!
+Let's do a round of introductions.
+Suggested topics:

+* Name
+* Field of study
+* Preferred programming Language(s)
+* A project you are working on or want to work on